deconst/integrated/README.md

 ### Getting Started

-Clone this repository and `cd` into the `integrated` directory.
+Clone this repository and `cd` into the directory where you cloned the repo.
 Then:

 1. Customize your credentials and other settings.
 The `env` settings require knowing your Rackspace Cloud account info